relaxing on a beach at sunrise in Riviera Maya Mexico

 Cancun is Not Riviera Maya

-While it get confused with Riviera Maya and most people visiting the area fly into Cancun, Cancun is a separate resort city.
-This is always a great option to visit for a party in the hotel zone or upbeat day activities but is not technically part of Riviera Maya.
-This is true both in terms of geography as well as type of experience that you'll find.
+Cancun is a great spot for a lads holiday or bachelor party though.
+This is especially true since the hotel zone is always hopping with clubs and upbeat day activities.
+Additionally, resorts in Cancun can sometimes be cheaper as well as more accessible, but it is not technically part of Riviera Maya.
 While Cancun is great for nightlife and a younger party scene, the resort towns along the Riviera Maya coastline, including Puerto Morelos, Playa del Carmen, and Tulum are typically more laid back and better for relaxing.

 This is especially true for Tulum which has gained a reputation for hosting yoga retreats and eco-tourism resorts.

-Puerto Morelos: This is your authentic fishing village with a relaxed Caribbean vibe and plenty of wellness as well as eco tourism options.
+This is your authentic fishing village with a relaxed Caribbean vibe and plenty of wellness as well as eco tourism options.
+Depending on who you ask, Puerto Morelos is or isn't part of Riviera Maya since the lines between Riviera Maya and greater Cancun can become blurred.

-Tulum: Many visitors to Riviera Maya just look at Tulum as a place to see the ruins on a day trip and it is the farthest of the towns from the Cancun international airport but there's a great vibe here that you shouldn't miss.
+Many visitors to Riviera Maya just look at Tulum as a place to see the ruins on a day trip, and it is the farthest of the towns from the Cancun International Airport, but there's a great vibe here that you shouldn't miss.
 Tulum is certainly a gem in the crown of Mexico's Riviera Maya.
 Here you'll be able to explore beachfront Mayan ruins while enjoying local food and the aromas of tropical flowers.
 This is one reason why it has become so popular as a destination for boutique hotels and eco-resorts.

 visiting riviera maya is more than just white sand beaches on the caribbean sea

-There are many things to see and do in this part of Mexico.
+There are many things to see and do in this part of Mexico on a guys trip.
 First and foremost, this is your chance to visit some incredible history.
-Pre-Hispanic ruins such as Chichen Itza—a Mayan city and currently an active archeology site—are nearby for a day trip.
+Pre-Hispanic ruins such as Chichen Itza — a Mayan city and currently an active archeology site — are nearby for a day trip.
 Don’t get fixated on the Chichen Itza, though, as there are many lesser-known Mayan ruins when venturing inland.

 chichen itza mayan city in riviera maya mexico